How to Strengthen the Bond With Your Difficult Child - Baby Chick

 Share

-How to Strengthen the Bond with Your Difficult Child
+Tips for Strengthening the Bond With Your Difficult Child

 It’s essential first to figure out what you mean when considering the term “difficult child.”
-This is likely to differ between people, but we are generally referring to an individual’s character traits (in this case, our child) and their unique abilities and strengths, including empathy and reactivity.
-This refers to how capable they are of seeing things from another’s perspective, using that information in their social interactions and responses, and how strongly or intensely they respond to things or people in their world.
+This is likely to differ between people, but we generally refer to an individual’s character traits (in this case, our child) and their unique abilities and strengths, including empathy and reactivity.
+This refers to their capability of seeing things from another’s perspective, using that information in their social interactions and responses, and how strongly or intensely they respond to things or people in their world.
 Each parent will also be triggered by certain types of behaviors or attitudes presented by their child, and as such, the term “difficult” is as unique as our children.1

-So, let’s look at some helpful techniques and solutions which may strengthen the bond between parents and their children.
+So, let’s look at some helpful techniques and solutions that may strengthen the bond between parents and their children.

 The first step in strengthening the bond with your difficult child is understanding the circumstances and causes of their behavior.
 Numerous things can influence your child’s challenging behavior.
 It could be their age and the boundaries they are testing as per normal childhood development.
 Or perhaps circumstances in the home or at school.
 Maybe even physical or mental health, developmental delays, social-emotional growth spurts, or a clash in personality with your own.